UoB-HPC/hpc-course-getting-started/1_Connecting_to_BlueCrystal.md

 Then you aren't running X (the graphical windowing subsystem) on your local machine.
 To solve this problem, run Xming on your Windows machine, and enable X11 forwarding for whichever shell tool you're using (PuTTY etc).
 For more details on how to do this, [see this helpful IT services webpage](https://www.bristol.ac.uk//it-services/locations/fits/science/putty_xming).

+On MacOS, you will need to install [XQuartz](https://www.xquartz.org/) to enable running graphical programs over ssh.

 ### Passwordless SSH access